 On the Feb.
 27 results show on ‘American Idol,’ we learn that Americans cast 71 million votes and now one of the Top 13 — soon to be Top 12 — has to go home!
 Also, Randy Jackson displays a pretty confusing mentoring style.

-Last night was a bit of a debacle, so we weren’t too sure what to expect with this results show.
+The Feb.
+26 performances were a bit of a debacle, so we weren’t too sure what to expect with this results show.
 For example, Malaya Watson has been a favorite so far but her performance last night was not up to her usual gold standard.
 If Malaya gets voted out, we’re going to need to have a talk with America.
 Also, we thought that Randy Jackson kind of threw Malaya — and the other Idol hopefuls who didn’t fare so well — under the bus!
 Rude.
 See below for who didn’t make it to the Top 12 and tell us if you agree with America’s choice!

 ‘American Idol’ Results Recap: Randy Jackson Is The Worst Mentor Ever